google/nginx-sxg-module/README.md

 Maximum HTTP body size this module can generate SXG from.
 Default value is `67108864` (64 MiB).

+#### sxg\_cert\_path

+The nginx will generate and serve CBOR encoded certificate file in this path.
+This is convenient when you want to serve certificate CBOR file from nginx.
+But make sure that the CA of certificate is accessible from your nginx server to enable getting OCSP response.
+This value is optional.

 ### Config Example

 ```